MAPReiff/MAPReiff.github.io/index.md

 **[Manhattan East](https://www.manhattaneastschool.nyc/)** - **Data/Spreadsheet Entry** - (Sept 2014 - June 2015)
 Assisted a blind teacher with grading homework, classwork, and tests.
 Input data into excel spreadsheets to simplify the grading process.

+### Activities

+**M8 Bot** - (Jan 2017 - June 2019)
+Developed and programmed M8 Bot using Node JS, a chatbot made for the Discord chat platform, that was utilized by over 3,000 communities.
+Its main purpose is to automatically announce to Discord communities when users of Twitch or Mixer—two popular live-streaming platforms—start a live stream.
+In June 2019, I handed over development of the project so I could start to focus on college.
+All of its source code can be found on my public [Github repo](https://github.com/MAPReiff/M8-Bot).

+**3D Printing** - (July 2017 - Present)
+Build and maintain 3D Printers, design files for real-world applications.

+**Server Administration** - (June 2015 - Present)
+Run and maintain locally hosted servers in order to run applications such as game servers, local web apps, as well as network-attached storage.
+These servers typically run Linux.

+**Computer Configuring/Building Computers** - (Nov 2014 - Present)
+Build computers from parts, and am knowledgeable about which parts work best together for optimal price and efficiency.
+Maintain computers on both hardware and software levels to keep them running efficiently.

+**Programming** - (June 2012 - Present)
+Develop simple programs and contribute to codebases.

+### Skills & Abilities

+Understanding of the Linux family of operating systems & terminal
+Programming (C++, Java, JavaScript, HTML)
+Technical support & hardware optimization
+Data entry
+Adobe Photoshop & Adobe Premiere Pro